D0liphin/AssociativeArrays/README.md

 implementation.
 This defines the operations listed on the wikipedia article, that is `insert()`, `remove()` and `lookup()`.

-The project can be built with `make build` and executed with `make build`.
-If you encounter any problems, use `make clean`.

 ```c
 struct astv_array_vtable {
 /*